Self-interacting dark matter to freeze-in via vector portal: Introduction

 \section{Introduction}

-It is well-known that dark matter (DM) is the major matter content of Universe holding galaxies together by gravity.
-Since observations of DM as a weakly interacting massive particle (WIMP) made by various DM detection experiments have not yet reported any promising signal so far, a renewed interest in alternative DM scenarios such as freeze-in DM (FIDM) has been initiated.
-For a review on the topic of FIDM, see e.g, \cite{Bernal:2017kxu}.
-Unlike a WIMP-like DM produced by the freeze-out mechanism, a FIDM is instead produced in the early Universe via the so-called freeze-in mechanism \cite{Hall:2009bx}.
-This arises from the fact that the feeble portal interaction between the Standard Model (SM) and DM sector - a key feature of the FIDM model - makes the FIDM be unable to keep thermal equilibrium with the SM thermal bath in the early Universe.
+It is known that dark matter (DM) is the major matter content of Universe.
+DM as a weakly interacting massive particle (WIMP) has been searched for in a number of direct detection experiments.
+However, no solid signal has been reported so far.
+This initiates a renewed interest in alternative DM scenarios such as freeze-in DM (FIDM), see e.g, \cite{Bernal:2017kxu} for a review.
+Unlike WIMP-like DM, a FIDM is instead produced in the early Universe via so-called freeze-in mechanism \cite{Hall:2009bx} due to a feeble interaction between the Standard Model (SM) and DM.
+This feeble interaction makes the FIDM be unable to keep thermal equilibrium with the SM thermal bath in the early Universe.